top of page

 Kennedi Bryant, originally from Manchester, TN, has called Chattanooga home since 2016.
 She earned a Bachelor’s of Music with a Concentration in Music Therapy from the University of Tennessee at Chattanooga.
 Music therapy combines Kennedi’s two biggest passions: music and helping others.
 Her primary instrument is voice, and she also plays the guitar, ukulele, and piano.

-In her free time, Kennedi loves to be outside, hiking and enjoying warm weather!
+In her free time, Kennedi loves to spend time with her family, including her husband and little boy, and loves to be outside, hiking and traveling!
 She also enjoys volunteering with the Miracle League of Chattanooga, assisting children and adults with various special needs in playing baseball.
-She is a huge animal lover
+She is a huge animal lover with three dogs and one guinea pig and a huge Disney fan!
+Kennedi is very excited to be a part of the Ascending Scales Music Program!

 FAQs